Hertford College Boat Club: History

-The Early Days of the Boat Club
+Early days

 The years after the re-foundation of the College were among the golden years of the college boat club.
 Hertford College was in 1874 re-founded as the new embodiment of Magdalen Hall, which was absorbed by it - (all its members being incorporated, and its buildings occupied by Hertford College).
 The 'Blue-Black' of the Hall had, as far as O.U.B.C. races are concerned, disappeared from the river in 1873 when their Eight was bumped over two places by Worcester College.
-The new Boat Club was really properly started in October 1875, when the first Captain (A. F. Thornhill) was elected - and the new colours (crimson and white) of the College made their appearance on the River in the following term when the first Torpid was put on.
-The debut gave some promise but was not very successful as having to change a man in the middle of the races the boat lost the two places it had gained - and here one may remark that one is at loss to account for the want of success which has always attended our Torpids, only one of them ever having risen, while the Eight has gone steadily from 20th to Head of the River in 1881.
+The new Boat Club was properly started in October 1875, when the first Captain (A. F. Thornhill) was elected - and the new colours (crimson and white) of the College made their appearance on the River in the following term when the first Torpid was put on.
+The debut gave some promise but was not very successful, as having to change a man in the middle of the races, the boat lost the two places it had gained.
+The Eight went steadily from 20th to Head of the River in 1881, while only one of the Torpids had ever risen.
 In this last Eight there were first hands recruited from the Torpid.
 The first Eight made its appearance in May 1876, and rose four places.
-After this we have only to chronicle success.
-The Eight starting nineteenth in 1878, rose in that year six places to thirteenth - in 1879 five places to eighth - in 1880 three places to fifth - and in 1881 with five new hands when everything looked worst we rose the remaining four places 'Head of the River'.
+The Eight starting nineteenth in 1878, rose in that year six places to thirteenth, in 1879 five places to eighth, in 1880 three places to fifth, and in 1881 with five new hands rose the remaining four places to 'Head of the River'.

-Through the energy of the Principal (Dr. Boyd) the College in November, 1878, became possessors of a Barge, which no doubt has been very conductive to our success.
-As to financial matters one cannot speak with so much pleasure and satisfaction for up till quite a recent date the College has not really been large enough to support its success which has entailed a somewhat heavy expenditure.
-But as the College has grown considerably and as efforts have been and are being made to clear off the debt that remains, it is hoped that we shall soon be able to speak of the Club as a financial success.
+Under the Principal Henry Boyd, in November 1878, the College acquired a Barge.
+Until then, the College had not really been large enough to financially support its success.

 One consequence of being Head of the River in 1881 was that Hertford burnt its boats.
 The following letter was sent to T. G. Jackson, whilst he was engaged on the restoration of the Bodleian Library.
 It was sent by Mr Madden, sub-librarian: